Insider Pro | Career Path

 - Various administrative and managerial tasks

-This isn’t an exhaustive list, and the exact duties that a CISO is asked to perform may be different depending on the specific organization.
-The above is meant to be a list of general tasks and responsibilities that are often assigned to a CISO.
+The exact duties that a CISO will perform may be different depending on your specific organization’s needs and goals.
+The abovelist provides a general idea of tasks and responsibilities that are often assigned to a CISO.

 How Much Does a CISO Make?